jonesd/docker-presentation/slides.md

 &nbsp;

-+ Containers can also be considered as a light-weight Virtual Machine - with some caveats
++ Containers seem like light-weight Virtual Machines - in practice they are quite different

 ---